rllin/halo-wiki/the-senses.md

 # Auditory (Hearing)

-The [auditory cortex](auditory) is located in the temporal lobe and has a tonotopic map to process the sounds around us
+The [auditory cortex](https://en.wikipedia.org/wiki/Auditory_cortex) is located in the temporal lobe and has a tonotopic map to process the sounds around us.

 # Somatosensory (Touch)